Patchier/No-Not-Vegas/README.md

 ## OVERVIEW

-This ReadMe is designed to help you with installing and beginning your adventures in New Vegas, with a few friends along.
+This ReadMe is designed to help you with installing and beginning your adventures across the US, including Vegas, Reno, and even the Capitol Wasteland.

 ## GOALS

--  Install and make minor configuration to Fallout: New Vegas.
+-  Install and setup My Kind of Courier alongside Tale of Two Wastelands.

--  Install and get started with My Kind of Courier!
+-  Have fun!

 ## SPECIFICATIONS